maxvons/astro-blog-starter/README.md

 # 🚀 Astro Blog

-This is a simple Astro blog template created by [Maximilian von Stephanides](https://www.maximilian.no) with sensible defaults and DX improvements to get a new blog up and running quickly.
+A simple Astro blog template created by [Maximilian von Stephanides](https://www.maximilian.no) with sensible defaults, DX improvements, and instructions to get a new blog up and running as quickly as possible.

-The starting point for the template was created with the `create astro` setup wizard and the [blog template](https://astro.build/themes/details/blog/) that you can choose during configuration there.

 The template includes detailed instructions for getting started, customizing things to your liking, and eventually deploying the blog.